web3-storage/docs/docs/how-tos/generate-api-token.md

 ---
+title: How to generate an API token
-title: Generate an API token
+sidebar_label: Generate an API token
 description: Learn how to get an API token for using Web3.Storage programmatically in this quick how-to guide.
 ---

-# How to generate an API token

 In this how-to guide, **you'll learn how to generate a Web3.Storage API token** so that you can interact with the service programmatically through the [JavaScript client library](../reference/client-library.md) or using the command line.

 You'll need a free Web3.Storage account in order to generate an API token.
 If you already have an account, read on.
-If not, have a look at the [quickstart guide](../README.md#quickstart) to get up and running in just a few minutes.
+If not, have a look at the [quickstart guide](../intro.mdx#quickstart) to get up and running in just a few minutes.

 ## Create a new token